 Karpenter Add-on¶

 Karpenter add-on is based on the Karpenter open source node provisioning project.
-It provides a more efficient and cost-effective way to manage workloads by launching just the right compute resources to handle a cluster's application.
+For this add-on, it will utilize the AWS provider, to ensure a more efficient and cost-effective way to manage workloads by launching just the right compute resources to handle a cluster's application on your EKS cluster.

 Karpenter works by: